sagemath/trac_to_gh/Issue 188.md

 # Issue 188: Python's builtin round function is funny since it always coerces to float

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/188

 Original creator: was